Booster Gold: Brightest Day

 Booster next finds his sister living in Coast City mere hours before its destruction.
 Though unable to save her boyfriend, Booster and Michelle patch up their relationship, with her agreeing not to leave him.
-This arc introduces an older Booster Gold, the man that trained Rip Hunter and was the master of both Time, the Multiverse, and Hypertime.
+This arc introduces an older Booster Gold, the man that trained Rip Hunter and was the master of both Time, the multiverse, and Hypertime.
 Rip reveals that this Booster is not only his father, but also has been watching Rip training the young Booster Gold, aiding him when needed.
 Older Booster also reveals that he is still married to Rip's mother, and that Michelle is with them in some unknown time.

 In Justice League: Generation Lost, Booster is part of the manhunt to bring the resurrected Maxwell Lord to justice.
 He finds Max but is beaten badly.
 Fire, Ice, and Captain Atom find him just as Lord uses his psychic powers to the utmost to erase all memory of himself from the minds of the entire world.
 For some reason, Booster, Fire, Ice, and Atom are the only ones who remember Lord and see him in recorded images.
 Trying to convince Batman (Dick Grayson), Booster is horrified to learn that, thanks to Max, the world believes Ted Kord committed suicide.
-Fire, Ice, and Captain Atom are soon set up by Max to cut them off from allies, but, ironically, Booster is left alone because his reputation is already poor.
+Fire, Ice, and Captain Atom are soon set up by Max to cut them off from allies, but Booster is left alone because his reputation is already poor.